 So many couples attend counselling when their relationship is in a crisis.
 Often, but not always, one of the couple build so much resentment and struggle in isolation and this is when a couple most likely show up in a counselling session.
 By this stage the crisis has escalated and the entire family, including the children are feelings uncertain, afraid and anxious.

 Couple Counselling offers hope to the relationship.
 I provides a safe place for the couple to explore their relationship, as it is, and to bring new awareness, so that each person in the relationship gains an understanding of the part they play.
-Taking full responsibility for your part is very empowering.
+Taking full responsibility is empowering.

 Sadly, in some circumstances, one partner is oblivious to the marital issues, while the other is desperate for them to notice that their relationship is in crisis.